git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 * Tap Quantize at the bottom of the screen to quantize the currently selected clip according to the *Quantize To* value.
 * Tap Delete at the bottom of the screen to delete the currently selected clip.
 * Tap Insert Scene at the bottom of the screen to insert a new scene.
-* Tap Rec at the bottom of the screen to enable or disable Arrangement Record.
+* Tap Rec at the bottom of the screen to insert a new MIDI clip, start playing it back and enable overdub.
+The length of the clip can be configured in the settings.

 **MPC**